Category: Events

 Free event, no booking required.

-This month, we are reading: Shrines of Gaiety by Kate Atkinson.
+This month, we are reading: The Dictionary of Lost Words by Pip Williams.
 Pick up a book at Southwold Library.

 Tel: 01502 722519; e-mail: southwold.library@suffolklibraries.co.uk.